TeamMGE/GenomeBioinformaticsCourse/_episodes/61-COOIII.md

 > ## Exercise: are all of your hits also orthologs?
 >
 >> ## solution
 >> We do not know.
 We have not made a tree.
-But given that I see no duplicates in any species, I think there is a higgh likelihood that all homologs are also orthologs
+But given that I see no duplicates in any species, I think there is a high likelihood that all homologs are also orthologs
 >>
 >> i.e. if there are no ancient duplications everything is likely orthologous
 >{: .solution}